namgonado/react-controducer/README.md

         payload: {}
     }
 ```
 The payload attribute will go into the reducer as "actionPayload".
-To free you from manually creating Action, the framework provide an Action Creator that create an Action to dispatch by the reducer.
+To free you from manually creating Action, the framework provides Action Creators that generate specific Actions for each reducers.
 See the section [`Action Creator`](#actioncreator) for more details.

 > `useDispatch(storeName)`